-The Minnesota Leadership Council on Aging reports that each year in Minnesota alone, 600,000 caregivers leave over $7 billion on the table as they provide home care for elderly parents or disabled family members.
-At Best Care, we understand the financial burdens that caring for a family member may create.
-This is why we make it a point to provide information on different types of compensation for family caregivers.
-Explore these options below and discover how you can get compensated for the caregiving support you currently provide.
+The Minnesota Leadership Council on Aging reports that in Minnesota alone, 600,000 caregivers leave over $7 billion on the table annually as they provide non-medical home care for elderly parents or disabled family members.
+At Best Care, we understand the financial burdens that caring for a family member may create and we’ve made it our mission to provide a wide variety of connections to compensation for family caregivers.
+Explore the options below and discover how caregivers can be compensated for the in-home support they currently provide.

 The Minnesota PCA Program